Help Aleteia continue its mission by making a tax-deductible donation. In this way, Aleteia's future will be yours as well.

 “You know your child best,” she said.
 “I know my son thrives when he has plenty of play and movement and fresh air in his day.”

 As do all children, honestly.
-So if you find yourself spending all evening on homework for a young child, I hope Candace’s example can inspire you to opt out completely.
+If you find yourself spending all evening on homework with your young child, I hope Candace’s example can inspire you to opt out completely -- or to at least seek a drastic reduction in the amount of required homework.
 I don’t think you’ll regret it for a minute.